ALA Board of Directors

 - Review, monitor and ensure compliance with ALA Bylaws, Code of Ethics, Policies and Governance Practice Statements.

-- Serve and/or chair on assigned task forces or other committees and be accountable to the Board for the work product of those groups, as requested.
+- Serve on and/or chair assigned task forces or other committees and be accountable to the Board for the work product of those groups, as requested, ensuring alignment with the Board’s stated strategic objectives and ALA’s mission.

 - Serve as Board liaison to a committee or project team as assigned by the President.